neofelisho/scala-exercise/README.md

 ### RESTful API Server

-There are many ways to communicate between client and server.
+There are many ways to communicate between the client and server.
 Here I choose RESTful is because simple and easy to achieve.
-To get together with old friend is comfortable especially there is the time limit.
+To get together with an old friend is comfortable especially there is the time limit.

 ### Menu Items

-Originally I want to pre-generate the data into memory cache.
-But I ran out of time so I used a simple random generator.
+Originally I want to pre-generate the menu items into memory cache.
+Due to I ran out of time, so I used a simple random generator.

 ### Client APP